 Known locally as “the Bad Lake,” Lake Nyos, located in the Northwest Region of Cameroon, Africa, carried a folklore of danger, and tales were spoken of an evil spirit which emerged from the lake to kill all those who lived near it.
 This legend contained the memory of a very real threat.

-But Lake Nyos was different.
-An unusually still lake, with little in the way of environmental agitation, rather than releasing the gases, the lake was acting as a high pressure storage unit.
-Its deep waters becoming ever more loaded with gases, more than five gallons of CO2 dissolved in every gallon of water.
+But Lake Nyos was different: an unusually still lake, with little in the way of environmental agitation.
+Rather than releasing the gas, the lake was acting as a high-pressure storage unit.
+Its deep waters were becoming ever more loaded with gas until more than five gallons of CO2 were dissolved in every gallon of water.
 Pressurized to the physical limit, Lake Nyos was a time bomb.

 Some 1.2 cubic kilometers of CO2 was released in roughly 20 seconds.
 This massive wave of deadly gas swept over the countryside.
-Villages nearby the lake had almost no chance of survival, and in the nearby Nyos only six out of 800 survived.
-(Those that did survive usually did so by quickly escaping to higher ground on motorcycles.)
+Villages near the lake had almost no chance of survival, and in nearby Nyos only six out of 800 survived.
+(Those who did survive mostly did so by quickly escaping to higher ground on motorcycles.)
 As the CO2 settled, every flame and fire was immediately extinguished, a sign of the doom descending all around Lake Nyos.

 The cloud spread far and wide killing people who were as far as 25 km away from the lake.
 Nearby villagers who came out of their houses to find out what the sound they had heard was were overtaken by wafting clouds of gas and fell dead at their doorsteps.
 People taking naps were killed without their relatives even realizing anything had happened, as the gas settled on the ground with enough concentration to kill, but left those standing unaffected.

 Since this disastrous event, the lake has been monitored and a simple degassing solution put in place.
 A pipe has been installed in Lake Nyos that runs to the bottom of the lake and allows the gas to escape at a regular rate.
 Due to the pressurized nature of the gas, it creates a rather lovely CO2-powered fountain of water.